Always There (Side Effect song)

 "Always There" is a 1975 song by Ronnie Laws and William Jeffrey from Laws' debut album, Pressure Sensitive (1975).
-After producer Wayne Henderson of The Crusaders enlisted lyricist Paul B Allen III to create a vocal version of the tune, officially making Allen a co-writer, it was re-recorded in 1976 by American R&B group Side Effect for their third album, What You Need.
-Released by Fantasy Records, it was a minor hit, reaching the top 5 on the US Dance chart; however it was a larger hit for Incognito and Jocelyn Brown in 1991, whose version reached no. 6 in the UK.
+After producer Wayne Henderson of the Crusaders enlisted lyricist Paul B Allen III to create a vocal version of the tune, officially making Allen a co-writer, it was re-recorded in 1976 by American R&B group Side Effect for their third album, What You Need (1976).
+Released by Fantasy Records, it was a minor hit, reaching the top 5 on the US Dance chart; however it was a larger hit for Incognito and Jocelyn Brown in 1991, whose version reached No. 6 in the UK.

 Incognito and Jocelyn Brown version

-On 17 June 1991, the song was covered and released by British acid jazz band Incognito and American R&B and dance singer Jocelyn Brown, whose version was the biggest version in the UK.
-This was Incognito's breakthrough hit; however, Brown had been well-known and popular since the late 70s.
-The song was released by Talkin' Loud and Mercury Records as the second single from the band's second album, Inside Life (1991).
+In 1991, the song was covered and released by British acid jazz band Incognito and American R&B and dance singer Jocelyn Brown, whose version was the biggest hit version in the UK.
+This was Incognito's breakthrough hit; however, Brown had been well-known since the late 1970s.
+The song was released by Talkin' Loud and Mercury Records on 17 June 1991 as the second single from the band's second album, Inside Life (1991).
 It peaked at number two in the Netherlands and number six in the UK.